Best of Iran Tour

 Day 10: Yazd [B,L,D]

 After breakfast, we will explore the city of Yazd.
 Visit the Towers of Silence and the Fire Temple and adjoining museum, to learn about the Zoroastrian faith, their holy book – the Avesta, four divine elements – air, water, earth and fire, and motto – good thoughts, good words, good deeds!
 Next at the Yazd Water Museum we learn about the construction of Qanats (canals or canats), which are underground tunnels or subterranean aqueducts carrying life-giving water from the mountains to the homes, Persian gardens, fields, orchards, pomegranate groves.
-You’ll admire their courageous builders using techniques developed from the fourth century B.C., and explore a house with its own Qanat system in place.
+You’ll admire their courageous builders using techniques developed from the IV Century B.C., and explore a house with its own Qanat system in place.
 There are enough Qanats in Iran the distance of which to go the moon and back four times!
 Walk through the Friday Mosque and see more of the crafts of the area.
 Visit Alexander Prison and learn about the famous “Badgirs” or wind-catchers water towers that efficiently cool a home in a desert setting.
 We’ll have a look at the area’s famed handicrafts – carpets, ceramics and textiles.
 You’ll find silk Ikats and Termeh – a traditional hand-made cloth woven with precious threads and metals.
 Textile design spread from Persia to Moghul, India.
 Overnight in Yazd.

 Day 11: Yazd -Na’in – Esfahan [B,L,D]